There are now 3 possible online modes for units:

 - Students are able to (1) describe the principles of radiographic tomography and orthopantomography; identify the normal anatomical structures on orthopantomograph (OPG) and CT of head and neck; describe and apply most common behavioural management techniques on children and adolescent patients; (2) explain the legal, genetic and phenotypically definitions of gender; describe the gene structure, expression and regulation; explain the chromosomal basis of inheritance and Mendelian and non-Mendelian modes of inheritance; identify patients with, or at risk of, common conditions and take a family history and construct and interpret a pedigree; (3) define fertilisation, the proliferative period, the embryonic period and the fetal period; describe pattern, variability and timing of growth; describe and present the theories of the nature of craniofacial growth and explain the pre-natal influences on facial development and the physical development in childhood; describe adolescence and the adolescent growth spurt; describe the early and later developments of the dentition; describe the patterns of facial growth and explain craniofacial maturation changes; explain current concepts of malocclusion and its aetiology; perform cephalometric and space analyses; and (4) recognise and evaluate skeletal and dental relationships in all three planes of space; describe the rationale of a preventive regime and its application in relation to children and adolescents; recognise hard and soft tissue anomaly in children and adolescents; formulate and deliver a comprehensive treatment plan for the individual child, inclusive of strip crown restorations, stainless steel crowns, and intracoronal restorations in temporary teeth; administer local anaesthetics to child and adolescent patients and extract temporary teeth; and identify the clinical cases which warrant referral to a paediatric dentist specialist.

-- Typically this unit is assessed in the following ways: (1) orthodontics written examination (failed component); (2) orthodontics written assessments (2 tests); and (3) paediatric assignment (failed component).
+- Indicative assessments in this unit are as follows: (1) orthodontics written examination (failed component); (2) orthodontics written assessments (2 tests); and (3) paediatric assignment (failed component).
 Further information is available in the unit outline.

 - Unit Coordinator(s)